Azure-Samples/emulator-env-azure-cosmos-db/readme.md

 ## Notes

 - This environment includes an Azure Cosmos DB emulator sidecar running the Docker-based [linux container image](https://learn.microsoft.com/azure/cosmos-db/docker-emulator-linux).
+- This environment also includes the Azure CLI.
 - This environment is derived from the [default Codespaces container](https://github.com/devcontainers/images/tree/main/src/universal).
     - Includes:
         - .NET